 China is massive, diverse, enigmatic, beautiful, and chaotic.
 And you should definitely go!
 But it's hard to summarize the price of everything in a country as large as this.
 From sprawling metropolises to sparsely populated countryside, the price of travel in China is as diverse as its attractions.
 Large cities are generally higher in price than the countryside, but overall China is surprisingly affordable.

 The Philippines is an island nation known for stunning beaches and beautiful jungles, as well as affordable prices.
 The colonial history has left an interesting mix of culture, as well as historic landmarks.
 It's possible to visit colonial churches, typical Southeast Asian rice paddies, deserted islands, and beaches with crystal clear blue waters on a trip to this archipelago of a nation.

-When is the best time to visit China and Philippines?
+When is the best time to visit China and the Philippines?

 In northeastern China, winters can be very cold and less tourists visit during this time.
 However, some areas have winter festivals (such as Harbin) which bring in large crowds despite the chill.
 Summers in the northeast can be warm, and sometimes hot and humid.
 This is still the peak season in this region, especially in Beijing.
 Traveling in the shoulder season will usually give you lower prices and good weather.